-From zip-lining through the jungle canopy and relaxing in natural hot springs, to hiking in Arenal National Park and spotting monkeys, jaguars, and sloths in the wild, your time in La Fortuna will be unforgettable.
+From zip-lining through the jungle and relaxing in natural hot springs, to hiking along lava trails, swimming in waterfall pools, and spotting sloths in the wild, there are endless fun and adventurous things to do in La Fortuna!

 Table of Contents

 - 20 Best Things to Do in La Fortuna, Costa Rica

 - 2. Kayak on the Peñas Blancas River

 - 3. Relax at a Natural Hot Springs Resort